rednikon/Python/Docstrings/README.md

-Writing a few functions in a file to practice Python Docstrings.
+Writing a few functions in a file, and add Python Docstrings to each for practice.